 Print Collections Search

-The Hamilton College Library’s Special Collections and Archives includes a wide range of materials—from Roman-Egyptian papyri to contemporary artists’ books.
+The Michael Lang '67 Special Collections and Archives includes a wide range of materials—from Roman-Egyptian papyri to contemporary artists’ books.
 You can search our print collections using the library catalog and limiting to locations that begin with “Spec Coll.”
 Or you can browse and search within one of the featured collections listed below:

 - Choose a collection to view a description and a list of location filters used in the library catalog.

-- Select the Browse and search within this collection link.
+- Select the Browse or search within this collection link for a list of all items in the collection.

 The 1826 Library includes books from the first published list of the library's collection.